Skip to main content

 Using object variables

-The schema (i.e structure) for object variables is generated when a default value or a current value is set and follows the JSON syntax.
-As such, you need to define key-value pairs.
+The object variable schema follows JSON syntax and is generated when a default value or a current value is set.
+You need to define key-value pairs for the object variable.
+For example:

 {